Moving Towards Generative Search Engine Optimization (GEO)

 Christopher Lier

 Christopher is an experienced Search Engine Optimization (SEO) marketer and digital marketing specialist.
 He is Co-Founder of LinkPanda and leads the marketing and sales teams.
-Mostly known as a Software-as-a-Service founder of LeadGen App, he has helped grow the website to become a renowned player in the lead generation space with steadily growing user base and readership.
+Mostly known as a Software-as-a-Service co-founder of LeadGen App, he has helped grow the website to become a renowned player in the lead generation space with steadily growing user base and readership.